wp-plugins/easy-media-gallery/readme.txt

 = Upgrade to Easy Media Gallery Pro =
-Take your gallery to the next level with [Easy Media Gallery Pro](http://ghozylab.com/plugins/easy-media-gallery-pro/pricing/), which gives you additional features such as:
+Take your gallery to the next level with [Gallery Pro Version](http://ghozylab.com/plugins/easy-media-gallery-pro/pricing/ "Best Gallery and Photo Album Plugin"), which gives you additional features such as:

 * Super Easy to use for Beginners
 * Create unlimited number of media / gallery